 The power of fashion lies in its ability to transform identity and culture.

 GraySpace Gallery presents Blurred Boundaries: Fashion as an Art fashion exhibit.
-As designer and creator of this exhibition, it uniquely spotlights the process and output of selected work of fashion designers Tingyue Jiang, Alena Kalana, Susan Tancer and Hera Zhou who blur the distinction between art and fashion.
+As creator of this exhibition, it uniquely spotlights the process and output of selected work of fashion designers Tingyue Jiang, Alena Kalana, Susan Tancer and Hera Zhou who blur the distinction between art and fashion.

 Global fashion is a multi trillion dollar industry, where conflicting ideas of aesthetics, ethics, appropriateness, and desirability are debated within each society.
 This dynamic is played out through fashion events; high profile, celebrity, political and religious influences; utilitarian needs; and propelled by the global spread of capitalism.

 The worlds of art and fashion design are overlapping, signifying blurred boundaries.
 There’s a paradigm shift in the way we understand the cultural contribution of fashion.
 Fashion exhibitions at art museums and galleries are a global phenomenon, with record breaking attendance.
 The exhibitions of Alexander McQueen: Savage Beauty; Manus x Machina: Fashion in an Age of Technology; and China: Through the Looking Glass are in the top 10 of all exhibitions visited at the Metropolitan Museum of Art [Met], New York, with over 2.2 million visitors1.
 The Met is just one example, across the globe, where a sophisticated audience seek this captivating experience.